epistoteles/Races/README.md

 If you don't just want to read the notebook, but execute its cells yourself, all requirements in `requirements.txt` have to be installed.
 You don't have to do this externally!
 Just execute the installation cell at the top of the notebook after starting it – you should execute the notebook from top to bottom anyway.

-This assumes you have Python 3 and Jupyter already installed, of course.
+This assumes you have Python 3 and [Jupyter](https://jupyter.org/install) (Jupyter Notebook) already installed, of course.

 Finally, open the notebook: